UXDProtocol/uxd-program/README.md

 ![uxd schema](uxd.jpg)

-The initial state is initialized through calling `initialize`, from there a mint is created for UXD, the signer is kept as the administrative authority, and that's it.
+The initial state is initialized through calling `initializeController`, from there a mint is created for Redeemable, the signer is kept as the administrative authority, and that's it.

-It owns the UXD Mint currentely (TBD and though about).
+It owns the Redeemable Mint currently.
+In the future there could be added instruction to transfer Authority/Mint to another program due to migration, if needs be.

 ```Rust
 pub struct Controller {